LLM-Agent-UMF: LLM-based Agent Unified Modeling Framework for Seamless Design of Multi Active/Passive Core-Agent Architectures: The LLM-Agent-UMF

 \subsubsection{Active Core-Agents}

-Active core-agents encompass all five modules described in Section~\ref{sec:section3.2} and illustrated in Figure~\ref{fig:figure_03}, but what differentiates an active from a passive core-agent is its managerial aspect.
+Active core-agents encompass all five modules described in Section~\ref{sec:modeling-core-agent-internal-structure} and illustrated in Figure~\ref{fig:overview-of-core-agent-internal-structure-in-llm-based-agent}, but what differentiates an active from a passive core-agent is its managerial aspect.
 An active core-agent is characterized by its leading position in the agent as the orchestrator of other components, so naturally, it requires a planning module to divide tasks into subtasks and collaborates with the memory module to provide the necessary context, analyze information, and make decisions.
-Consequently, we consider an active core-agent to be stateful, meaning it can maintains information about its past interactions and states over time.
+Consequently, we consider an active core-agent to be stateful, meaning it can maintain information about its past interactions and states over time.
 This is facilitated by an adaptive memory that captures and stores various aspects of the agent's lifecycle, allowing it to use this historical data to inform future actions and decisions.
 The profile module role is emphasized in the active core-agent category, because it guides the LLM's behavior in a certain direction.
 Furthermore, the security module plays a prominent role in safeguarding the communication between the LLM and the human, ensuring a reliable exchange; Acting as an intermediary, the core-agent safeguards the LLM from threats such as jailbreak attempts and protects user data privacy by implementing safety measures as outlined in Table~\ref{tab:table1}.

-Throughout our research on the state of the art, we observed that LLM-based agents are recently built upon active core-agents performing tasks from planning to execution \textbf{\cite{9}}.
-As highlighted in~\textbf{\cite{101}}, active core-agents are more effective because they incorporate planning and memory modules, which enable them to reason, plan, and execute tasks efficiently.
+As highlighted in~\cite{cheng2024}, active core-agents are more effective because they incorporate planning and memory modules, which enable them to reason, plan, and execute tasks efficiently.
 This structure allows the agent to adapt to changing situations and make informed decisions, making the system more robust and capable.